maddy-foley/birdinglogs/README.md

 ## Welcome to Birding Logs!

-The application uses FastAPI, React.JS, PostrgreSQL and Docker
+The application uses FastAPI, React.JS, PostgreSQL and Docker

 ## If you would like to run this website on your local machine, please: